microsoft/xblock-onedrive/README.md

 OneDrive XBlock
 ===================

-The “OneDrive XBlock” allows course content authors to add files stored in Microsoft OneDrive to the course.
+The “OneDrive XBlock” allows course content authors to add documents stored in Microsoft OneDrive Online or OneDrive for Business to the course.
 The files can be added either as embedded content or as links to the files in their original location.

 Students can view these files in their Open edX or edX.org courses.